spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 right drag vertical adjusts brush opacity. if you have Quad remesher installed, alt+shift+D will automesh the current model, unwrap and shrink wrap the details onto a multires

+POSE mode
+shift+r will toggle child lock to parent/world.  handy for FK posing.

 ---
 ---